discindo/newscatcheR/README.md

-The package provides a dataset of news sites and their rss feeds, together with some characteristics of the websites such as the topic, country or language of the website.
+The package provides a dataset of news sites and their rss feeds, together with some characteristics of the websites such as the topic, country or language of the website, and few functions explore and access the feeds from `R`.

 Two functions that work as a wrapper around [tidyRSS](https://github.com/RobertMyles/tidyRSS) can be used to fetch